THE CIRCUS, HELSINKI

 REVIEW AND PHOTOS BY MARKO SYRJALA

-When two German power metal legends join forces to tour, it is always a positive thing, at least for the fans.
-Helloween is one of the most popular bands in their genre, and the band released its 16’th studio album MY GOD GIVEN RIGHT in May of 2015.
+When two German power metal legends join forces to tour, it is always positive for the fans.
+Helloween is one of the most popular bands in their genre, and the band released its 16’th studio album, MY GOD GIVEN RIGHT, in May of 2015.
 The band is a familiar visitor to Finland, and they have played here almost every year for the past 10 years.
 Rage, in turn, has undergone major changes in recent times.
 The band’s previous visit to Finland was in 2006, ten years ago, so this was set to be an interesting event for fans of both bands.

-Germany’s Rage was originally born around the same time that Helloween first started in the early 80’s.
-The band’s classic line up of Peavey Wagner, Manni Schmidt and Chris Efthimiadis released several high quality albums in the 80’s including PERFECT MAN, SECRETS IN WEIRD WORLD and TRAPPED before splitting up in 1994.
+Germany’s Rage was originally born around the same time that Helloween first started in the early ’80s.
+The band’s classic lineup of Peavey Wagner, Manni Schmidt, and Chris Efthimiadis released several high-quality albums in the ’80s, including PERFECT MAN, SECRETS IN WEIRD WORLD, and TRAPPED before splitting up in 1994.
 Later on, the band went through several changes.
-In 1999 renowned guitarist Victor Smolski and drummer Mike Terrana (Yngwie Malmsteen, Axel Rudi Pell, etc.) joined the band’s ranks and the new line up released several successful albums like UNITY (2002) and SPEAK OF THE DEAD (2006).
-In 2015 it was announced that the band had a new line-up which now consisted of Peavey, guitarist Marcos Rodriquez and drummer Vassilios Maniatopoulos.
-The renewed band played their first shows in the summer of 2015 and now they returned Finland with Helloween.
+In 1999 renowned guitarist Victor Smolski and drummer Mike Terrana (Yngwie Malmsteen, Axel Rudi Pell, etc.) joined the band’s ranks, and the new lineup released several successful albums like UNITY (2002) and SPEAK OF THE DEAD (2006).
+In 2015, the band had a new line-up, consisting of Peavey, guitarist Marcos Rodriquez, and drummer Vassilios Maniatopoulos.
+The renewed band played their first shows in 2015, and now they returned to Finland with Helloween.

-The venue wasn’t completely full when the band opened with “Black in Mind” followed by “Sent by the Devil” which both are from 1995’s classic BLACK IN MIND album.
+The venue wasn’t packed when the band opened with “Black in Mind” followed by “Sent by the Devil,” which both are from 1995’s classic BLACK IN MIND album.
 It’s been about ten years since Rage last performed in Finland with the previous line-up.
 I also remember seeing the “classic line-up” playing in Hameenlinna back in 1991.
-All these shows have been completely different and I would like to say that I’ve seen three completely different bands instead of seeing Rage three times in three decades.
+All these shows have been completely different, and I would like to say that I’ve seen three completely different bands instead of seeing Rage three times in three decades.
 The new line-up sounded fresh and hungry in Helsinki.
 Peavey is still Peavey after all these years.
-Even if the man’s hair is gone, and he’s now having a bit more weight, his voice is still great, and he’s having good time on stage.
-The new guys might not be virtuoso players like some of their predecessors, but they both did decent work and Marcos turned out to be a showman in the truest sense.
+Even if the man’s hair is gone, and he now has a bit more weight, his voice is always great, and he’s having a good time on stage.
+The new guys might not be virtuoso players like some of their predecessors, but they both did decent work, and Marcos turned out to be a showman in the truest sense.

 Black in Mind